 The Hungarian government was later pressured into changing its stance slightly.
 They did so by stating that the new tax will be capped at HUF 700 (approximately USD 2.8) for home users and HUF 5,000 (USD 20) for business users, with Internet Service Providers (“ISPs”) expected to pick up the rest of the tab.
 That did not help much as the public still believed that the ISPs will pass on the costs of complying with this law onto the consumers eventually.

 However, things began to change when the government realized that Internet services are a potential source of tax revenue, especially in the e-commerce sphere where the world is becoming one big marketplace.
-As a result, many governments have amended their tax law to accommodate to this new way of doing business.
+As a result, many governments have amended their Internet tax law to accommodate to this new way of doing business.

 This law bans federal, state and local governments from imposing a tax on internet access and other discriminatory Internet-only taxes such as bit tax, bandwidth tax and email tax.
 The law also prohibits multiple taxes on e-commerce, although it does not exempt sales tax made through online transactions.